What is different about ladies golf balls

 The type of dimple pattern can affect how the ball flies through the air.

-Symmetrical patterns are good for straight shots, while asymmetrical patterns can help with accuracy and distance.
+Symmetrical patterns are suitable for straight shots, while asymmetrical patterns can help with accuracy and distance.

-Concentric patterns can produce a more stable flight, while random patterns can create more spin and movement.
+Concentric patterns can produce a more stable flight, while random patterns create more spin and movement.

 Cover materials